-Parameter Information returned Reference stat Status of the printer.
-Information about print jobs.
-Network Printing Guide Operating Instructions provided as a PDF file on the CD-ROM labeled "Op- erating Instructions for Printer". info Information about the paper tray, output tray and printer language.
-System Settings provided as a PDF file on the CD- ROM labeled "Operating Instructions for Printer". prnlog Record of the last 16 jobs printed.
-Network Printing Guide syslog Record of messages about the Network Interface Board.
-Operating Instructions provided as a PDF file on the CD-ROM labeled "Op- erating Instructions for Printer".
+Parameter Information returned

+stat Status of the printer.

+Stat Information about print jobs.

+info Information about the paper tray, output tray and printer language.

+prnlog Record of the last 10 jobs printed.

+syslog Record of messages about the Network Interface Board.